-The Commission has broad statutory authority to establish policy for the management of Nevada's allocation of power and water resources from the Colorado River.
-As a state agency, it comprises a discretely presented component unit of the State of Nevada (the State) for financial reporting purposes.
-Basic financial information presented herein is also included in the State's comprehensive annual financial report.
+The Commission has broad statutory authority to establish policy for the management of the State of Nevada's allocation of power and water resources from the Colorado River.
+As a state agency, it comprises a discretely presented component unit of the State of Nevada (Nevada or the State) for financial reporting purposes.
+Basic financial information presented herein is also included in the State's Comprehensive Annual Financial Report.